 Sleeps up to 3.

-Rohee's is a twin-bedded room that can be joined to form a comfortable king-sized double.
-The adjoining annexe has an additional single bed and can be used as an extra bedroom or a study.
+Rohee's is a twin-bedded room that can be joined to form a comfortable king-sized double, and with space to add an extra bed.

 Named after our cousin Rohee, one of the last family members to live in Bhuj, the room was once their private space and is part of the interconnecting layout of the house.